walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

   - streamlit
   - web deployment
   - rant
-excerpt: Why I won't deploy Streamlit applications from my main GitHub account and neither should you
+excerpt:
+    Excuse-Me Streamlit Cloud, You Want WHAT???
 ---

 I love [Streamlit](https://streamlit.io/).
 It is easy to use and gets you what you want (i.e. a running app) really quickly.
 And since its execution flow is straight-forward top-to-bottom and everything gets re-run every time, there is no need to worry about what you can and cannot updated and when (in contrast to Ipywidgets+Voila).